Scales & Axes

 Tick rotation: When x-axis tick labels would overlap, they rotate -90° automatically.
 Margins expand to fit.

-Tick count: Computed from available space – roughly one tick per 50px on x, and one per 2.5× font size on y.
+Tick count: Computed from available space – roughly one tick per 90px on x for date scales, one per 50px for other scales, and one per 2.5× font size on y.
+For date scales, the count is also capped at the number of data points to avoid synthetic intermediate ticks.